Retirement Planning

 - Account growth is tax-deferred

-- If you are covered by a retirement plan at work, then your tax-deductible contribution to a Traditional IRA is phased-out if:
+- If you are covered by a retirement plan at work, then your tax-deductible contribution to a Traditional IRA is phased-out for 2025 if:

 - If your filing status is married filing separate returns, then your deductible phase-out starts at $10,000.